 Pumpkin Pie Sugar Scrub Steps:

-Place 2 cups of white sugar in a bowl.
-If you’re out of white sugar you can use raw sugar, sea salt or Epsom salt.
+Gather your supplies.
+Place 2 cups of white sugar in a large bowl.
+If you’re out of white sugar you can use raw sugar, sea salt, or Epsom salts.

 Add ½ cup of brown sugar,